RJArmitage/rfxtrx-stateful-tilt/README.md

 - I want to be able to control my blinds using Somfy groups as well as individually.
 Somfy motors have the ability to assign a single channel on their controller to more than one blind.
 This means that to control all those blinds only a single instruction is sent.
 Now, it is possible to do something similar in Home Assistant by creating a cover group.
 But that's missing the point of the Somfy function.
 It would mean that each operation would be sent seperately to each blind in the group.
 That's irritating to me as all the blinds start and stop moving seperately with a sort of ripple effect.
 I have 5 blinds in a bay window and this looks untidy!

+- I want the blind icon in Home Assistant to clue me about privacy.
+If the blind is tilted to anything other than fully closed then it should show the blind as open.
+Eventually an icon that shows intermediate positions would be nice but that's for the future.

 So, if you have one or more of those requirements then maybe this component will be useful for you.
 If not then you should continue with the existing built-in Home Assistant RFXTRX integration.
 <br><br>

 # Which blinds are supported

-This implementation only supports two types of blinds:
+This implementation only supports two types of blinds.
+It is fully compatible with everying else that RFXTRX supports but uses the existing RFXTRX functionality:

-- _Venetian blinds_ using **_Somfy_** battery and mains-powered RTS motors such as **Sonesse** and **Lift & Tilt** motors.
+- **_Venetian blinds_** using **_Somfy_** battery and mains-powered RTS motors such as **Sonesse** and **Lift & Tilt** motors.

-- _Vertical blinds_ using **_Louvolite Vogue_** battery powered motors.
+- **_Vertical blinds_** using **_Louvolite Vogue_** battery powered motors.
 Note that this requires RFXTRX firmware 1044 or better.

 Why only those blinds?
 Simply because those are the ones I have so those are the ones I can test against.
 I also have Somfy roller blinds which are controlled by the original Home Assistant integration.
 <br><br>

 # Limitations

 1. The supported blind motors do not report their state.
 This means that, for example, if I open a blind in Home Assistant and then close it using the blind's own controller, the Home Assistant won't know and will still show it as open.
+The component does its best to synchronise when it can.
+So if was then later told to close then the blind would remain closed and then be up to date again.

 2. At present the full tilt support does not work.
 The RFXTRX documentation says that you can perform a tilt by sending either a 0.5 sec or 2 sec up or down operation depending if you are in EU or US mode.
 However this simply does not work on my blinds and always either lifts or closes the blind.
 I suspect the information is out of date for modern motors (my blinds are very new).
 If better support is added to the RFXTRX firmware then support will be added to this component.
 At the moment this component simulates an intermediate tilt position operation.
    <br><br>